 |Secure communication||API authentication and authorization|

-- Certificates are loaded on the SIM card during SIM manufacturing.
+- The certificates are loaded onto the SIM card during SIM manufacture.

-- Twilio provides you with an ICCID to certificate mapping and the ability to sync certificates to your backend.
+- Twilio provides you with an ICCID-to-certificate mapping and the ability to sync certificates to your backend.
 The ICCID is the SIM card’s 19-digit identification number.

-- Using the Twilio Breakout SDK for Trust Onboard, you can use the certificates and keys on the SIM card to authenticate your device to your backend service and setup a TLS connection.
+- Using the Twilio Breakout SDK for Trust Onboard, you can use the certificates and keys on the SIM card to authenticate your device to your backend service and set up TLS connections.

-- Available Key certificates will be on the SIM card but the text is freely available on the device.
-Your code will have access to the full text of the public and private keys and certificate.
-This is intended to be used with hardware that requires you to hand over this data for HTTPS communication.
-These live in a simple global platform applet that holds files with only read operations.
+- The Available certificate is located on the SIM card but the text is freely available to the host device.
+Your code will also have access to the full text of the Available public and private keys.
+The Available entities are intended to be used with hardware that requires you to hand over this data for HTTPS communication.
+The Available entities are contained in a simple global platform applet that holds files with read-only permissions.

-- The Signing certificate and its associated keys are also located inside the SIM card with no way to export the text contents.
-You will utilize TLS libraries such as mBed that can request the SIM card to sign requests using the keys and perform request encryption.
+- The Signing certificate and its associated keys are also located inside the SIM card but cannot be read directly.
+You must utilize TLS libraries such as mBed or OpenSSL that are able to ask the SIM card to sign requests and to perform request encryption.
 The SIM does so using the Signing entities.
-The Signing entities are intended for use cases where your hardware allows you to offload the TLS communication to the SIM card.
-These live in a global platform applet called mIAS that implements a full security suite (similar to OpenSSL).
+The Signing entities are intended for use cases where your hardware allows you to offload TLS communication to the SIM card.
+The Signing entities are contained in a global platform applet called mIAS that implements a full security suite similar to OpenSSL.

-- Available Key certificates that are able to be extracted out of the SIM onto the device memory can never be replaced.
-The files (public, private key and certificate) live in a location on the SIM card that is not writable.
-For this reason the keys are effectively permanent and the certificate should outlive the physical device.
+- Available certificates, which are able to be extracted from the SIM into device memory, can never be replaced.
+The Available keys and certificate are stored in a location on the SIM card that is read only.
+For this reason, they are effectively permanent and the certificate should outlive the physical device.

-- Signing Key has the same 30 year expiration period as Available Key.
+- Signing certificates have the same 30-year expiration period as Available.

 誰しもが一度は考える「コーディングって難しい」。そんな時は、お問い合わせフォームから質問してください。 または、Stack Overflow でTwilioタグのついた情報から欲しいものを探してみましょう。